raghupulishetti/batch-mailer/README.md

 Hello and welcome fellow Coder!

 As part of our interview process we would like you to complete a programming assignment.
-It presents a hypothetical situation which resembles how you could be solving problems at Friendsurance.
+It presents a hypothetical situation which resembles how you could be solving problems.
 Please read the whole description thoroughly then create a program to solve the problem at hand.

 For the solution, we request that you use Java as a programming language.
 The application must run and your solution should provide sufficient evidence that it is complete.